 - Eggnog

-- Nutmeg, freshly grated recommended
+- Nutmeg, freshly grated, recommended

 - Whipped cream

-If you want a sugar free version you can use sugar free eggnog to make this drink.
+If you want a sugar-free version, you can use sugar-free eggnog to make this drink.

 How to Make a Starbucks Eggnog Latte

-- Prepare espresso or make very strong coffee.
+- Prepare espresso or make robust coffee.

 - Heat together milk and eggnog for about a minute in the microwave.